-COMPARING SLURRY TUNNELING TO NCP-TBM SHIELDED TUNNELING IN ROCK
+1. COMPARING SLURRY TUNNELING TO NCP TUNNELING IN ROCK

 There are certain inherent traits to a Slurry tunneling operation that appear to give a lower level of risk: the entire operation is sealed; the slurry itself is conveyed to the surface through a system of pipes.
 But is this truly the case?
-We will outline key risk factors of Slurry tunneling as compared to NCP-TBMs below.
+We will outline key risk factors of Slurry tunneling as compared to NCP tunneling below.

-For purposes of this paper, an NCP-TBM is defined as a Non-Continuous Pressurized Tunnel Boring Machine that may be of Single Shield Hard Rock or Crossover (Hybrid Rock/EPB) type.
-NCP-TBMs are capable of sealing themselves off to water pressures above 20 bar using a pressure bulkhead when needed.
+For purposes of this paper, NCP tunneling is defined as Non-Continuous Pressurized tunneling that may utilize a Single Shield Hard Rock or Crossover (Hybrid Rock/EPB) type machine.
+These TBMs are capable of sealing themselves off to water pressures above 20 bar using a pressure bulkhead when needed.
 Whether the machine is designed to statically hold water pressure using a sealable muck chute, or to bore under pressure using a screw conveyor, is up to the requirements of the project.

-Cutterhead Inspections
+1.1 Cutterhead Inspections